aweymo/cs_land/index.md

   block: two-column-1
   col_1:
     slug: m6
-    content: This involved retrieving the top <strong>40 items</strong> of each group based on relevance, or the greatest number of matches for each search term.
+    content: This process involved retrieving the top <strong>40 items</strong> of each group based on relevance, or the greatest number of matches for each search term.
 The searches all followed the same formula, <strong>"_____ labor,"</strong>
       <strong>1880-1930</strong> date range, and <strong>Washington</strong> or <strong>Oregon</strong>
       state based publications.
-From these forty items, I filtered results down to
-      <strong>10 items</strong> based on their locality.
-Items that were reprints
-      of stories outside of Washington and Oregon were removed.
-Items generally focused on events in the states, but I felt that editorials on some national topics could be included if they provided insight into Pacific Northwest culture.
+From these forty items, results were filtered down to <strong>10 items</strong> based on their locality.
+Items that were reprints of stories outside of Washington and Oregon were removed.
+Documents generally focused on events within this area, but editorials on some national topics could be included if they provided insight into Pacific Northwest culture.
+These ten items were then separated into <strong>five earlier and later halves</strong>, demonstrating linguistic change over time.
     headline: ''
   col_2:
     headline: ''